designer-living/ha-addons/alexa_rtsp_doorbell/README.md

 Follow the instructions here to create a Lambda Function: [https://www.home-assistant.io/integrations/alexa.smart_home/#create-an-aws-lambda-function]

-However use the following code for your lambda function: TODO link
+However use the following code for your lambda function: [./alexa_lambda.py]

 Then under environment use the following: